anagainaru/ReproducibilityInitiative/2020_sc/README.md

 SLANT application has been run over 312 different inputs.
 These inputs are extracted from OASIS-3 [https://www.oasis-brains.org/](https://www.oasis-brains.org/) and Dartmouth Raiders Dataset (DRD) datasets [https://github.com/HaxbyLab/raiders_data](https://github.com/HaxbyLab/raiders_data). (see Section <a href="#Sec2">section 2</a>)

-## Machine configuration

-We run the application on two different platforms:
-** a 256-thread Knights Landing Intel Processor (Xeon Phi 7230, 1.30GHz, Quadrant/Cache mode) with 96GB of main memory for the checkpointed version of SLANT
-** a Haswell platform composed of a server with 2 Dodeca-core Haswell Intel® Xeon® E5-2680 v3 @ 2,5 GHz with 128 Go of memory (5.3 Go/core) @2933 MHz for the profiling of the application